Last updated: 10/28/2016

-A charging order is an order issued by a court directing an LLC’s manager to pay to the debtor-owner's personal creditor any distributions of income or profits that would otherwise be distributed to the debtor-member.
+In many states, the general rule is that an LLC's money or property cannot be taken by creditors to pay off the personal debts or liabilities of the LLC's owners.
+Instead, creditors of LLC owners are limited to obtaining a charging order against the LLC.
+A charging order is an order issued by a court directing the LLC to pay to the debtor-owner's personal creditor any distributions of income or profits that would otherwise be distributed to the debtor-member.
 But if there are no distributions, the creditor gets nothing.
 In most states, creditors with a charging order only obtain the owner-debtor's "financial rights" and cannot participate in the management of the LLC.
 Thus, the creditor cannot order the LLC to make a distribution subject to its charging order.
-Very frequently, creditors who obtain charging orders end up with nothing.
+Very frequently, creditors who obtain charging orders end up with little or nothing.

 Like all states, New York allows creditors of LLC members to obtain a charging order to collect on a judgment obtained against an LLC member.
 But, unlike many less creditor-friendly states, New York's LLC law does not provide that a charging order is the exclusive remedy of LLC members' personal creditors.

 Thus, in addition to obtaining a charging order, creditors may be able to foreclose on the debtor/member's interest.
 Under this procedure, a court orders that the debtor-member's financial rights in the LLC be sold.
 The buyer at the foreclosure sale—often the creditor—becomes the permanent owner of all the debtor-member's financial rights, including the right to receive money from the LLC or obtain a share of the LLC's assets if it is dissolved.

 But a creditor's rights over a New York LLC member debtor don't necessarily end with foreclosure.
 Creditors in New York could seek to get a court to order the LLC dissolved and its assets sold to pay the creditor's judgment.